ultimate-pa/hanfor/documentation/docs/usage/workflow.md

 this is clearly unsatisfiable.

 ### Alter your requirements
-We now found an inconsistency in our requirements, that has to be fixed.
+We found an inconsistency in our requirements, that has to be fixed.
 Let's assume you review your requirements and you recognize `REQ4` was defined wrong in the csv, where `REQ4,constraint2 always holds,requirement` should be `REQ4,constraint2 never holds,requirement`.
 While reading over the requirements, you also recognize that `REQ1` and `REQ5` collide and you find out that `REQ5` shall be deleted.

 When we apply this changes, we end up with the following changes:

- - alter `REQ4,constraint2 always holds,requirement` to `REQ4,constraint2 never holds,requirement`
+ - Alter `REQ4,constraint2 always holds,requirement` to `REQ4,constraint2 never holds,requirement`
- - remove `REQ5`
+ - Remove `REQ5`

 and our csv file now looks as follows: